Steward

 The owner needs to know what belongs in a report before trusting software to generate it.

-Start with the property, building type, date range, number of service events, and high-level maintenance spend.
+Start with the property, building type, date range, number of service visits, and high-level maintenance spend.

 A buyer or lender wants to know which critical systems are current, overdue, recently repaired, or missing documentation.